Here at Latrobe Health Services we pride ourselves on being ‘The Health Fund with Heart’.

 If you’ve lost or are on reduced income, you can apply to suspend your membership.
 This means your premiums are suspended, and you won’t have to re-serve waits when you reactivate your membership.

-Please note, if there’s been an increase in premiums on your cover in the time you suspended your membership or downgraded your cover, the higher premiums will apply when you resume your cover.
+Please note, if there’s been an increase in premiums on your cover in the time you suspended your membership, the higher premiums will apply when you resume your cover.

 Help through the pandemic

 Last year we helped our 81,000 Latrobe members through a pandemic.
 Our $8 million 2020 support package included a six-month deferral on premium increases for all hospital and extras members, and a 12-month deferral for those members on Jobkeeper and Jobseeker.

 As well as introducing coverage for telehealth consultations (now a permanent policy feature), we also offered cover to members for Coronavirus-related hospital admissions and rolled over unused extras benefits from 2020 into 2021.

 Honouring our commitment to look after the community that has been so important to our ongoing success, we donated $1 million to family violence and mental health support services.
 We also helped fire affected communities with a donation of $75,000.
 We remain proud of the many positives that have flowed from these donations.